 You have every chance of building a better relationship than you’ve ever had before with a partner who doesn’t have to hide part of themselves anymore.
 There’s so much to be gained from living with someone who can give fully of him/herself, sharing all that they are.

-All you can expect from yourselves in the early stages is 'cope with not coping' if need be.
-You just have to wait for this initial phase to pass however difficult.
-And it will - I promise you.
+All you can expect from yourselves in the early stages is to ‘cope with not coping’.
+You just have to wait for this initial phase to pass – however difficult it feels right now.
+And it will pass – I promise you.

-Try to be kind to yourselves - accepting of your own feelings.
-Don't give yourselves a hard time for reacting the way you do.
+Try to be kind to yourselves – both, you and your partner.
+Accept your own feelings, and your partner’s feelings… and don’t give yourselves a hard time for reacting in whichever way you do.

 It’s really understandable if all you want to do is to scream and shout at your partner.

-However, he or she has made a really difficult journey.
-I can almost hear you say: “So what!"
+However, try to remember that he or she will have been on a really difficult journey.
+I can almost hear you say: “So what?!”
 I totally get it that you may not be ready to take all this in and even if you could, you may not want to.

-However, when you are ready you’ll find the following list helpful in coming to terms with the changing landscape of your relationship.
+However – when you’re ready – you’ll find the following list helpful in coming to terms with the changing landscape of your relationship.

 would have felt afraid and alone